strangerstudios/paid-memberships-pro/readme.txt

 = 2.0 - 2018-12-31 =
 * SECURITY: Fixing how we escape things in the Memberships report SQL queries.
+* BUG FIX: Fixed issue where code in the Stripe gateway was cancelling old subscriptions early if users renewed with a different gateway.
+* BUG FIX: Fixed a warning on the Stripe Webhook service.
+* BUG FIX/ENHANCEMENT: Removing unused images from core plugin.
+* BUG FIX/ENHANCEMENT: Removed unused `getTimestamp` function.
+* BUG FIX/ENHANCEMENT: Updated Braintree/PHP Library to 3.36.0
+* BUG FIX/ENHANCEMENT: Prefixing Braintree plan name with `pmpro_#`
+* BUG FIX/ENHANCEMENT: Better table naming in queries for Memberships and Sales reports.
+* BUG FIX/ENHANCEMENT: Changing "blacklist" to "blocklist".
+* BUG FIX/ENHANCEMENT: Changing the appearance of the Discount Code "Apply" button on checkout to look more like a text link.
+* BUG FIX/ENHANCEMENT: Now calculating the next payment date with time, not SQL.
+* BUG FIX/ENHANCEMENT: Updated the pmpro_next_payment method of Stripe to check if a customer is delinquent to avoid returning a next payment date in the future if the last payment failed.
+* BUG FIX/ENHANCEMENT: Saving user ID in MemberOrder when a user already exists and they are checking out via an offsite gateway.
+* BUG FIX/ENHANCEMENT: Updating Stripe Webhook and PayPal IPN Handler to send the cancelled level ID for better cancellation emails.
+* BUG FIX/ENHANCEMENT: Brought back the Stripe Billing limit warnings.
+Here is a plugin to get billing limits working with Stripe https://github.com/strangerstudios/pmpro-stripe-billing-limits/blob/master/pmpro-stripe-billing-limits.php
 * FEATURE: Gutenberg / v5.0 Editor Blocks for Paid Memberships Pro pages, the Checkout Button and Membership "shortcode" functionality.
 * FEATURE: Added new "Dashboard" page and adjusted the entire menu structure for "Memberships".
 * FEATURE: Created new compatibility checks and included compatability functions for Beaver Builder, Elementor, and SiteOrigin Page Builder.